Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Simulation Study and Analysis

-To quantify the performance, we calculate the mean absolute error (MAE) of the distance between the positions in the embedding space and their matching counterparts in the latent space.
+As discussed earlier, we quantify the performance using the test-phase data.
+We calculate the mean absolute error (MAE) of the distance between the positions in the embedding space and their matching counterparts in the latent space.
 Note that we first calibrate the embedding using an orthogonal transformation and a shift before calculating the MAE.
-Additionally, in DM and A-DM, where we need to perform hyper-parameter tuning for $\sigma$, we first find the optimal $\sigma$ value by picking the embedding that leads to the minimal MAE, given a small set of four points of known location.
-In Table~\ref{table:1}, we compare the performance of the competing methods, showing the influence of the reverberation time.
-It is apparent that LOCA leads to the best results in terms of MAE.
+Additionally, in DM and A-DM, where we need to carry out hyper-parameter tuning for $\sigma$, we first find the optimal $\sigma$ value by selecting the embedding that leads to the minimal MAE, given a small set of four anchors.
+In Table~\ref{table:1}, we compare the performance measures of all methods for the different reverberation times.
+It is evident that LOCA leads to the best results in terms of MAE for all reverberation levels.
+Finally, it is important to note the advantage of LOCA over the other methods regarding inference time.
+Once a mapping of the \ac{RoI} has been constructed in the training phase, we can perform self-localization using new samples, where now we can use only a single cross instead of an entire burst.
+LOCA presents a fast and simple inference process based on the \ac{DNN}'s forward pass.
+In contrast, Kernel-based methods require calculating the kernels between the new and all other training samples, which is a cumbersome process.
+To quantify this gap, we compared the inference time of our method with kernel schemes and observed that we could reduce the run time by four orders of magnitude.